-Similarly, it is expected that an Academy will also agree a starting date for the child or set out its reasons for refusal in writing to the LA within seven calendar days.
-If an Academy has not agreed a start date for the child, the Panel will also refer to the Head of Schools & SEN to resolve in the first instance.

-If no agreement can be made then the LA will inform the Academy Trust that it plans to apply for a direction from the Secretary of State via the Education Funding Agency who acts on their behalf.
+Similarly, it is expected that an Academy will also agree a starting date for the child or set out its reasons for refusal in writing to the LA within seven calendar days If no agreement can be made then the LA will inform the Academy Trust that it plans to apply for a direction from the Secretary of State via the Education Funding Agency who acts on their behalf.

-Review of the Protocol
+8. Review of the Protocol